Corporate Governance|Corporate Governance

 Concerning our independence from our parent company

-Our parent company is Canon Inc. which, as of December 31, 2013, holds 58.5% of our voting rights.
-Within the corporate group of our parent company, we are engaged in the overall control of the sales, servicing and marketing of Canon products in Japan as well as in the provision of IT solutions as an independent business.
-These activities are divided into clearly segmented businesses.
+Our parent company is Canon Inc. which, as of June 30, 2014, holds 58.4% of our voting rights.
+Within the corporate group of our parent company, we are engaged in the overall control of the sales, servicing and marketing of Canon products in Japan as well as in the provision of IT solutions, etc. These activities are divided into clearly segmented businesses.

 With regard to transactions with our parent company, we hold exclusive rights to sell within Japan all products (excluding semiconductor exposure device and liquid crystal substrate exposure device) manufactured by Canon Inc. under the Canon brand.
 The transaction terms are determined through negotiations similar to general transactions in which we present our desired price having taken into consideration the market price.
 With regard to human resource relations with the parent company, we do not have any directors who concurrently hold posts with the parent company.
 Given this as well, we are, from the perspective of our business activities, making management decisions and engaging in business activities based on our company’s own management judgments without any restrictions from the parent company and we believe we have secured a certain level of independence from the parent company.